 The other major player in the field is Swarovski, the Austrian family-owned and -run crystal company, which has a heritage of innovation in precision-cutting technology and using novel materials.
 Chairman Markus Langes-Swarovski explains that the investment in Swarovski Created Diamonds, and in specialised cutting technology, is one of several initiatives aimed at exploring growth opportunities in the jewellery market as a whole.
 “We see a trend in material convergence across fashion, bridge and fine jewellery.”
 Yet, in a measured approach, he adds: “We believe that natural and manmade diamonds can co-exist and thrive.”

-As part of her Atelier Swarovski collection of designer collaborations, last year Nadja Swarovski, VP of communications, launched Swarovski Created Diamonds in a fine-jewellery collection designed with Penélope Cruz.
+As part of her Atelier Swarovski collection of designer collaborations, last year Nadja Swarovski, executive board member and creative director, launched Swarovski Created Diamonds in a fine-jewellery collection designed with Penélope Cruz.
 And more recently she collaborated with designer-jeweller Stephen Webster on a Swarovski Created Diamond collection called Double Diamond, which is based on the octahedral form of the rough diamond.
 Webster was very happy to take this on, having watched LGDs and new opportunities unfold.
 “I knew lab-grown diamonds were going to be interesting a few years ago,” he says.
 “I am excited by the amazing alchemy of it all.
 It also happens to play well to the sustainability trend.
 But we should be looking at the technology, not at price comparisons with natural diamonds.
 LGDs should be used to create something extraordinary.
 I want to push them to where natural diamonds can’t go.”